Brice Eyaga Bidias

-Brice Dieudonne Eyaga Bidias (born 26 November 1998) is a Cameroonian basketball player who plays for FAP and the Cameroon national basketball team.
+Brice Dieudonne Eyaga Bidias (born 26 November 1998) is a Cameroonian basketball player who plays for JA Vichy of the LNB Pro B and the Cameroon national basketball team.

 Club career

 After playing at the junior levels, Eyaga Bidias joined Condor of the Ligue de Basketball du Centre (LBC) in 2018.

 In the fall of 2019, Eyaga Bidias played with the Gabonese club Manga BB in the 2021 BAL qualification games.
 In the following year, he joined FAP and was on the roster for the inaugural season of the Basketball Africa League but did not appear in any game.

 In the following season, the 2022 season, Eyaga had a break-out season as he helped FAP reach the BAL semi-finals by averaging 11 points and a team-high 6.5 rebounds per game.
 On 27 May, he was named to the BAL All-Defensive Team.

+In 2023, Eyaga left Cameroon for France to play for Saint-Médard en Jalles in the Nationale Masculine 3 2023–24 season.
+On 10 June 2024, he signed with JA Vichy of the LNB Pro B.

 National team career

 Eyaga Bidias played with the Cameroon national basketball team.
 He was on the preliminary squad for AfroBasket 2021, but was cut before the start of the tournament.
 He later played in the qualifiers for the 2023 World Cup.
+Bidias also played at AfroBasket 2025.